Psalm 78/Diagrams/2

 Predicate

-verb: יּוֹצִא he brought out
+verb: יּוֹצִא he would bring out

 Object